 Next, the Court looked to whether reliable information was available to the participants during the pre-signing phase.
-The Court ruled that all bidders had equal access to LPS information, noting that there was no evidence suggesting LPS favored one bidder over another.
-135 c.
+The Court ruled that all bidders had equal access to LPS information, noting that there was no evidence suggesting LPS favored one bidder over another.139 c.
 Lack of Collusion Towards Bidders

 Next, the Court examined whether the sale process involved any collusion.
 The Court ruled that there were no relationships between Respondent and bidders that would be considered unfair.
-Petitioners noted that there were past business dealings between some bidders and Respondent.
+140 Petitioners noted that there were past business dealings between some bidders and Respondent.
+The Court held that past dealings had no bearing on the fairness of this deal.
+The Court noted that, although "[t]hese relationships warranted close examination...they did not compromise the sale process."
+Additionally, the Court opined that none of the LPS directors expected to maintain their positions after the merger, which provided them incentive to obtain the maximum value for LPS.

-132 If a target company receives a superior proposal from a third party during the window-shop or go-shop period, the buyer has the right to match that offer.
+136 If a target company receives a superior proposal from a third party during the window-shop or te , the buyer has the right to match that offer.

-133 Merion Capital L.P v.
+137 Merion Capital L.P v.
 Lender Processing Servs., Inc., No. CV 9320-VCL, 2016 WL 7324170, at 9 (Del.
 Ch.
 Dec.
 16, 2016) judgment entered, (Del.
 Ch.
 Dec.
 23, 2016).
+138Id. at 18.